thomasabishop/eolas/Databases/SQL/Create_an_SQL_table.md

 We create tables in an SQL database with the `CREATE` command.

 Below is an example of this in practice.
 Each field corresponds to a column.
-We specify the name of the field and its corresponding data-type.
+We specify the name of the field and its corresponding [data type](/Databases/SQL/Data_types_in_MySQL.md).
 Every table must have a **primary key**.
 In the example, `employee_id` is the primary key.

 ```sql
 CREATE TABLE employee (